 - 1. List and briefly characterize the major governmental and industry "watchdogs" that regulate and influence advertising and the advertising industry. - 2.
 Describe how the National Advertising Review Council processes complaints.
-Illustrate your description with a summary of the 2007 case (described above) concerning "dating chemistry" and "kissing in public."

 This page titled 3.5: Advertising Regulation- Who Looks Out for Us? is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.